 Provider must have timely and meaningful consultation, at minimum 1 per month, with appropriate non-public school officials during the design and development of the program for eligible non-public school students which shall continue through implementation and assessment.
-Provider shall maintain accurate records of communication with non-public school personnel and provide documentation to MPS upon request.
+Provider shall maintain accurate records of all communications with non-public school personnel and provide documentation to MPS upon request.

-Provider will share the online calendar used to track Monthly Consultation meetings, professional development provided by provider/subcontractor/coach etc., with the Title staff.
+Provider will share and regularly maintain the online calendar used to track Monthly Consultation meetings, professional development provided by provider/subcontractor/coach etc., with the ESEA staff.